kilpkonn/msc-thesis/main.typ

   ),
   caption: [
-    Term search depth effect on holes filled, syntactic matches and number of suggestions per hole
+    Term search depth effect on holes filled, syntactic matches and number of terms per hole
     #note[Legend: #box(fill:red)[x] Holes filled #box(fill:blue)[x] Holes filled (syntactic matches)][]
     #note[To improve the caption: Describe what there is to see:
       "The effect of search depth on the fraction of holes filled, and the average number of suggetions per hole.
 For depth >2, the number of holes filled plateaus.
 Syntactic matches do not improve at depth above 1."